AgataLiberska/pod-request-access-landing-page/README.md

 In this project, I got a chance to put my knowledge of Flexbox to position platform logos, as well as to change the order in which the form appears on the page.

 I added `viewBox` property to the SVG files to make resizing easier.

+I also added custom focus styles to the input field and submit button.

 ## Author